Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Results

 \section{Results}

-Estimation results for different values of \( r \) are reported in Table~\ref{tab:estimation_summary_threepanels}.
+Estimation results are reported in Table \ref{tab:estimation_bootstrap_se_single_r} (Table \ref{tab:estimation_summary_panelc_only} shows how estimates vary with other values of the discount rate $r$).
+Bootstrap standard errors are reported in parentheses.
 Panel A reports parameters that are not estimated, either calibrated or directly observed, while Panel B reports estimates for parameters that are invariant across specifications.
-The estimated response rate is \( \lambda_R = 3.51 \), implying that a response or purchase opportunity arrives on average once every 6.83 hours.
-The buyer arrival rate to a seller is estimated to be \( \lambda_S = 0.61 \), meaning that a seller encounters a buyer approximately once every 1.65 days, which is substantially slower than the response rate.
-Conversely, the seller arrival rate to a buyer is \( \lambda_B = 0.68 \), reflecting the fact that sellers are relatively more abundant than buyers in the market, so buyers encounter sellers more frequently than sellers encounter buyers.
+The estimated response rate is \( \lambda_R = 3.40 \), implying that a response or purchase opportunity arrives on average once every 7.06 hours.
+The buyer arrival rate to a seller is estimated to be \( \lambda_S = 0.64 \), meaning that a seller encounters a buyer approximately once every 1.56 days, which is substantially slower than the response rate.
+Note that the estimates are consistent with the assumption that $\lambda_R > \lambda_S$.
+Conversely, the seller arrival rate to a buyer is \( \lambda_B = 0.80 \), reflecting the fact that sellers are relatively more abundant than buyers in the market, so buyers encounter sellers more frequently than sellers encounter buyers.

-Turning to Panel~C, which reports estimates that vary with \( r \), the implied search cost is economically nonnegligible.
-At the benchmark value \( r = 0.05 \), the estimated flow search cost is 1{,}478 yen per day, about 10.2\% of the median buyer valuation.
-Estimates of the search cost increase monotonically with \( r \), both in absolute terms and relative to buyer valuations.
+Turning to Panel~C, which reports estimates of the search cost and valuation distributions, the implied search cost is economically nonnegligible.
+The estimated flow search cost is 819.99 yen per day.
+While the bootstrap standard error is large (441.59), this largely reflects the right-skewed nature of the bootstrap distribution, which arises from the ratio-of-means structure of the estimator.
+The actual 95\% bootstrap percentile confidence interval, [54.32, 1727.35], excludes zero, indicating that the estimate is statistically distinguishable from zero.
 The remaining columns report quartiles of the seller and buyer valuation distributions.
-For low values of \( r \) up to 0.07, buyer valuations exceed seller valuations at the median and upper quartiles, implying that most matches exhibit gains from trade in a static sense.
-Even in the complete-information environment of the model, agents’ continuation values from matching with alternative partners provide a reason why trade does not always occur despite the presence of gains from trade.
+The point estimate of the first quartile of buyer valuations is negative, but the lower quantiles, including the median, are imprecisely estimated.
+Buyers in the upper quartile exhibit positive gains from trade even when matched with high valuation sellers.
+Nevertheless, trade does not always occur, which can be explained by agents' continuation values from matching with alternative partners, even in this complete information environment.